DennisOrszulak/DSA-Notes/README.md

 ### Stacks

 A stack data structure is conceptually a stack of objects, like a deck of cards.
 They use LIFO (last-in first-out) ordering.
 When you add (push) an item, it goes on the top.
 When you remove (pop) an item, it always removes the top-most item.
+Simple recursion implicitly uses a stack.

 **Example:**